As you are learning to mine God’s Word,…

 Inward in community.

 Yet nowhere is He more present than as we interpret and apply God’s Word since Scripture is the bedrock for all ministry.
 The Spirit as Resident Partner comes alongside as we open up our Bibles.
+He makes us competent as we engage in the Bible and respond to its truth.
+And this competence is one of the four powerful motivations for adult learners.
 Below I have gathered ten interrelated ministries of the Spirit of God in reference to learning and practicing God’s Word.
 As you discover others, please post a comment for me on this web page.

 1. The Spirit as Resident Partner reminds us of truth.